unepwcmc/ProtectedPlanet/docs/fdw_setup/prod.md

 - Use this when the Portal schema changes (e.g., new reference tables/columns like inland_waters_cat / inland_waters_id) or when FDW_VIEWS.sql is updated.

 #### Portal DB privileges (run once, on the Portal DB)
-- Ensure the read-only role can access the wdpa and reference schemas and all tables.
+- Ensure the read-only role can access the wdpa, reference, and pame schemas and all tables.

 ```bash
 # Replace <portal_db_name> and run on the Portal DB host